 Create a New Ranking

-Now divide the potential results by the amount of effort to get a "priority" ranking.
+Now, divide the amount of effort by the potential results to get a "priority" ranking.
 Do the items with the lowest resulting priority number first.
 Here's a simple example:

-This simple method ensures that the 20% of your effort that really makes a difference always gets done first.
-As for the 80% that doesn't really matter, it's automatically postponed, and possibly tabled forever.
+This simple method ensures that the 20 percent of your effort that really makes a difference always gets done first.
+As for the 80 percent that doesn't really matter, it's automatically postponed, and possibly tabled forever.

-I know this all sounds pretty simple; even simplistic.
-However, I can tell you from my personal experience that there has been nothing–and I mean nothing–that has added to my personal productivity than this kind of prioritization.
+I know this all sounds pretty simple, even simplistic.
+However, I can tell you from my personal experience that there has been nothing--and I mean nothing--that has added more to my personal productivity than this kind of prioritization.